Blind quantum computing with different qudit resource state architectures: Theoretical background

 Furthermore, in Ref. \cite{quditMBQCstabilizerstates}, we have introduced resource states beyond graph states, where the qudits initialized in $\ket{+}$ are entangled with a more general block-diagonal two-qudit Clifford gate $G_E$.
 Then, an $X$ measurement on a two-qudit resource state results in the intrinsic single-qudit Clifford gate $G_I$ being applied.
 In odd prime-power dimensions, the overhead to decompose arbitrary single-qudit gates can then be lower than for the respective qudit cluster state resource with the intrinsic gate $H$.

-For instance, qutrit resources, characterized by the ionic light-shift gate \cite{LightShiftGate}, allow for a decomposition of single-qutrit unitaries into measurement patterns with at most nine measurements on one-dimensional resource state chains, while on a cluster state chain, up to twelve measurements may be required \cite{quditMBQCstabilizerstates}.
+For instance, qutrit resources, characterized by the ionic light-shift gate \cite{LightShiftGate}, allow for a decomposition of single-qutrit unitaries into measurement patterns with at most nine measurements on one-dimensional resource state chains, while on a cluster state chain, up to twelve measurements may be required when not modifying the intrinsic gate via adjusting measurement bases \cite{quditMBQCstabilizerstates}.

 For universal quantum computing, the implementation of an entangling gate is necessary and sufficient \cite{QuditComputing, MathematicsQC, CriteriaQuditUniversality}.
 This is achieved using the existing vertical edges of the cluster state since a transport through an edge is equivalent to the entangling gate $CZ$ being applied.
 Control over where $CZ$ gates are applied is obtained by using $Z$ measurements to delete qudit vertices together with all attached edges and creating edges via $Y$ measurements.
 This is shown in Fig. \ref{fig:mbqc-basics} $(b)$.